patchstack/documentation/src/content/docs/FAQ Troubleshooting/Billing Refunds/do-you-offer-refunds.md

 sidebar:
   order: 1
 ---
-Yes, we do, within 30 days of the first payment.
+Patchstack offers refunds within 30 days of the first payment.

+To request a refund, please open the new chat in our support channel.
-You can ask for a refund from our support chat.
-We will then check your account and let you know about the process of refunding.
+After your refund request, we will check your account and let you know about the process of refunding.